rapidez/docs/src/0.x/theming.md

 Use [TailwindCSS](https://tailwindcss.com) as we've done with the base styling or change the `webpack.mix.js` file and use whatever you want.
 Have a look at the [Laravel Mix docs](https://laravel.com/docs/8.x/mix) for all the available options.

 ::: tip TailwindCSS JIT
-By default Rapidez is using the [TailwindCSS just-in-time compiler](https://github.com/tailwindlabs/tailwindcss-jit).
+By default Rapidez is using the [TailwindCSS Just-in-Time Mode](https://tailwindcss.com/docs/just-in-time-mode)
 :::

 ## Javascript